 The following doses have been studied in scientific research:

-- For treating alcohol dependence: 50 to 150 mg/kg divided into 3 to 6 doses per day.
+- For alcohol use disorder:50 to 150 mg/kg divided into 3 to 6 doses per day.
 GHB should be used only under close medical supervision.

-- For treating alcohol dependence: 50-100 mg/kg divided into 4 doses per day has been used.
+- For alcohol use disorder: 50-100 mg/kg divided into 4 doses per day has been used.
 GHB should be used only under close medical supervision.

 - Abanades S, Farré M, Segura M, et al. Gamma-hydroxybutyrate (GHB) in humans: pharmacodynamics and pharmacokinetics.
 Ann N Y Acad Sci.
 2006 Aug;1074:559-76.
 View abstract.